 When I say never, I mean NEVER EVER pour candle wax down a drain!
 The wax will cool and solidify.
-Resulting in clogged pipes wherever it solidified.
+That results in clogged pipes wherever it solidifies.

 Just a fair warning to be careful not to overheat candle containers or wax.
 As all candle makers know, wax, fragrance, and essential oils all have flashpoints.

 Be Wary of Thin Glass or Fragile Containers